cloudmesh/client/docs/source/commands/command_register.rst

 The manual page of the `register` command can be found at:
 `register <../man/man.html#register>`__

+.. note:: in some of our examples we will be using the user name `albert`

 Quickstart for registration of some clouds
 ----------------------------------------------